Raise your hand if you're not really feeling that new year sparkle.

 5. Give yourself a grace period.

-Make the decision to treat the first week or two of this month as a time to work out the kinks, and leave some serious room for yourself to figure out how you want the year to look.
+Make the decision to treat the first week or two of this month (or even, hell, the whole month!) as a time to work out the kinks, and leave some serious room for yourself to figure out how you want the year to look.
 When you move into a new house, everyone will tell you not to initiate any major renovations until you've lived in it a while, until you've gotten to know the house and how you function in it.
 Well, the same goes for the new year; live in it for a few weeks, and only then chart your course.

 Be gentle with yourself in these early days of 2018 and know that not everyone is raring to go; there's room for all of us to have and share our own unique experience of the new year.